DominikWylie/CMP303_Assessment/readme.txt

 You can have 0 to 4 clients connected at once, it can run on the localhost and LAN.
 The clients find the server with a broadcast message from the server so they should find the server on any LAN, on any machine.
 It should be able to run on 5 separate machines, but I only managed to test it with 2 machines.

+SFML Version 2.6.0